eurohlam/archery-logbook/README.md

 ## Overview

-This is a springboot based REST API that helps to build a back-end for [Archer's Log Book](https://roundkick.nz/) project
+This is a spring-boot based REST API that helps to build a back-end for [Archer's Log Book](https://roundkick.nz/) project

 ## Project